ppetrovtv/pine_script_docs/source/Quickstart_guide.rst

 ---------------------
 Pine strategies are used to run backtests.
 In addition to normal script calculations, they also contain ``strategy.*`` calls to generate buy and sell orders.
 They can plot information on charts but cannot be used to generate alerts.
 See :doc:`/annotations/study_annotation`.

-Pine studies, as the one in the previous example, also contain calculations and plot information on charts, but cannot be used in backtesting.
+Pine studies, as the one in the previous example, also contain calculations and may plot information on charts, but cannot be used in backtesting.
 Studies containing ``alertcondition`` calls may be used to create alerts using the TradingView *Create Alert* dialog box.
 See :doc:`/essential/Strategies`.

 Execution model of Pine scripts
 -------------------------------